argel6767/i-need-housing/README.md

 - Frontend deployed and accessible on Vercel
 - Backend services running on Azure App Service
 - Core features implemented and tested
+- **New**: Cron job microservice in development for automated maintenance tasks
 - Ongoing enhancements and refinements continue as we expand beyond the MVP

 ## Project Structure

 - `/backend`: Spring Boot application with PostgreSQL integration
 - `/frontend`: Next.js application with Tailwind CSS
+- `/cron-job-service`: Quarkus microservice for automated maintenance (in development)
 - `/scripts`: Utility scripts for deployment and environment management

 ## Getting Started